FrankCoRa/Tyiding_Data/README.md

 data = pd.read_csv("tiktok_dataset.csv")
 ```
 ## Understand the data
-- Use 'data.head()' to preview the first few rows of the dataset, allowing for an initial inspection of data structure.
+- Use `data.head()` to preview the first few rows of the dataset, allowing for an initial inspection of data structure.
-- Execute 'data.info()' to assess variable types, identify null values, and understand the overall composition of numeric and categorical data.
+- Execute `data.info()` to assess variable types, identify null values, and understand the overall composition of numeric and categorical data.
-- Apply 'data.describe()' to generate summary statistics, revealing key insights such as distributions, central tendency, and potential outliers in numeric variables.
+- Apply `data.describe()` to generate summary statistics, revealing key insights such as distributions, central tendency, and potential outliers in numeric variables.

-A good first step towards understanding the data might therefore be examining the 'claim_status' variable.
+A good first step towards understanding the data might therefore be examining the `claim_status` variable.
 Begin by determining how many videos there are for each different claim status.
 ```r
 # What are the different values for claim status and how many of each are in the data?
 data['claim_status'].value_counts()
 ```
 The counts of each claim status are quite balanced:
-claim      9608
+- claim:      9608
-opinion    9476
+- opinion:    9476

 We used Boolean masking to filter the data according to claim status, then calculate the mean and median view counts for each claim status.
 ```r